Driving In Australia: Hints & Tips

 Australians drive on the left side and drivers should use the left lane of any given highway unless overtaking.
 Three cities operate trams, Adelaide, Sydney and Melbourne of which the latter is by far the largest.
 In general trams always have right of way.
 In Melbourne's centre "hook turns" are used on many intersections where drivers turning right sit in the left lane across the junction indicating right until the traffic lights change and then turn right.

-In most States the maximum speed limit on freeways and major highways is 100 kph (approx 55 mph) and local urban limits range from 50 - 80 kph (approx 30 - 45 mph).
+In most States the maximum speed limit on freeways and major highways is 100 kph (approx 62 mph) and local urban limits range from 50 - 80 kph (approx 30 - 45 mph) with special speed limits in school zones in certain states.
 In the Northern Territory a 110km/h speed limit applies on all rural roads on highways, unless otherwise sign posted.
 All speed limits are clearly marked and all States operate sophisticated speed detection equipment including mobile and static speed cameras along with Red light cameras.
 Any fine incurred in Australia is the responsibility of the driver and should they be a foreign national the fine will be mailed to their home country address.

 Safety Belts and Child Restraints

 Wearing a seat belt in Australia has been compulsory since 1962.
 This applies to both front and rear seated vehicle occupants.
 Drivers please note that you as well as any passenger are liable should that passenger not wear a belt.
-Child restraints must be used where passengers are too small to make use of regular seat belts.
+Child restraints must be used and approved child restraints are compulsory to age seven.
 Make sure you hire one if you're hiring a vehicle.

 All Australian states enforce strict drink drinking laws and the Police are entitled to stop drivers on a random basis for breathalyser tests.
 These operations are often referred to as a "Random Breath Test" or "RBT".
 In most states the legal limit is 0.05, however in encouraging responsible driving abstinence is recommended.